HDFGroup/hdf-rest-api/AclOps/index.rst

 * PUT /datasets/<id>/attributes/<name> - denied (returns HTTP Status 201 - Created)
 * DELETE /datasets/<id>  - denied (returns HTTP Status 200 - OK)

-Note: HTTP Status 401 basically says: "you can't have access until you tell me who your are", while HTTP Status 403 says: "I know who you are, but you don't have permissions to access this resource."
+Note: HTTP Status 401 basically says: "you can't have access until you tell me who you are", while HTTP Status 403 says: "I know who you are, but you don't have permissions to access this resource."